Promedius-old/dongne.md-landing/about.markdown

 ---
-#layout: page
+layout: default
-layout: home
+permalink: /about
-# permalink: /about/
+redirect_from:
-permalink: /
+  - /
 ---

 ![](/assets/img/about.png)